 Gareth Davies, Medical Director of London’s Air Ambulance with over 20-years experience in air ambulance industry, remembers the single moment when he recognised the need for a doctor-led helicopter emergency medical service.
 A motorcyclist in one of the TT races, he was watching in the Isle of Man, had crashed into a bridge and was critically injured.
 The helicopter landed near the crash site and the doctor immediately began delivering life-saving medical care.

 "The irony was the general public wouldn't get that service, it was only the riders at the race.
 It seemed obvious to me that the public deserved the same standard of care if they crashed a bike or fell off a roof."

 Gareth Davies, Medical Director

 25 yr old Emma McEachan was on her Kawasaki motorbike heading to Kent with a friend for their traditional Sunday roast in a country pub.
 The route taken was one that Emma had travelled many times before and she slowed to only 25mph before leaning into the bend.
 In a freak accident her motorcycle slipped on the damp tarmac and both Emma and her motorcycle slid into the path of an oncoming Ford Fiesta.
 Read more about Emma’s story.

 Survival - thanks to the generosity of the public

 We delivered innovative life-saving procedures outside the hospital and made them applicable to a broad range of emergency providers.
 Yet in some of the hospital corridors, our doctors were pejoratively referred to as “orange cowboys”.
 The nickname implies how little the system of advanced pre-hospital care and motivations behind the use of helicopter were understood.
-Life saving procedures as well as relief of pain and psychological distress were a core part of the package our teams are trained to deliver to the patient.
+Life-saving procedures, as well as relief of pain and psychological distress, are a core part of the package our teams are trained to deliver to the patient.
 With London's Air Ambulance came life-saving surgery, anaesthesia, morphine and calm reassuring professionalism.